ermekaitygulov/RobotArm/README.md

 * Use of [ccprb](https://ymd_h.gitlab.io/cpprb/) (C++ realization of replay buffers)
 * Wrapper for cpprb-buffers and stablebaselines buffers supports dict observation spaces
-* PyRep environment for Rozum robot
+* PyRep environment for Rozum robot (with rewards from DeepMind ControlSuite)

 **TODO**:
 * APEX-DDPG (asynchronus DDPG)